12 March 2023

 Some of their such sevas include- Garib parivar ration yojana, mass wedding ceremonies for divyangs and other underprivileged people, treatment and corrective surgeries of Divyangs and other underprivileged people, winter seva and so on.

 To provide quality education to underprivileged children for free of cost, the sansthan has established an English medium co-educational school called Narayan Children Academy.
-The foundation of the school was laid on the auspicious occasion of Guru purnima on 31st July 2015 by Dr. Prashant Agarwal, the president of the Narayan Seva Sansthan.
+The foundation of the school was laid on the auspicious occasion of Guru purnima on 31st July 2015 by Prashant Agarwal, the president of the Narayan Seva Sansthan.

 Along with quality education, the school also ensures that educational facilities like free lunch boxes, conveyance, uniforms, stationeries, and health care is provided to the children.